kyco/eeaas-snake/README.md

 import Snake from 'eeaas-snake';

 Snake.startTrigger = 'secretstring';
-Snake.stopTrigger = ['esc', 'spacebar'];
+Snake.stopTrigger = ['esc', 'stop'];

 Eeaas.register(Snake);
 Eeaas.enable();
 ```

 Now, typing "secretstring" will launch the game.
-The game can be cancelled now by pressing the "esc" key or the "spacebar" key.
+The game can be cancelled by pressing the "esc" key or typing "stop".